PKU-Alignment/align-anything/docs/source/training/text_to_text.rst

-We provide examples of various scripts for finetuning based on the `Llama <https://llama.meta.com/>`__ series models (or corresponding SFT version, *i.e.*, Alpaca-reproduced) as follows.
+We provide examples of various scripts for finetuning based on the `Llama <https://llama.meta.com/>`__ series models (or corresponding SFT version, *i.e.*, `PKU-Alignment/alpaca-7b-reproduced <https://huggingface.co/PKU-Alignment/alpaca-7b-reproduced>`__) as follows.
 You can execute these commands under the ``./scripts`` to start the corresponding training.

 .. note::